-Location (Listed from DDEID/SDEIS with Location (Listed from North to South) RDEIR/SDEIS with Mitigation Included Final EIR/EIS North to South) Chapter 2: In addition to the minimum Minimum Bypass Flows in the Sacramento River at Wilkins Slough bypass flows in the Sacramento River at RBPP and the Hamilton City Pump Station, a minimum bypass flow of 8,000 cfs in the Sacramento River at Wilkins Slough would be in place in April and May and 5,000 cfs during the rest of the year.
+Location (Listed from North to South) RDEIR/SDEIS with Mitigation Included Final EIR/EIS flows continue to be at least 25,000 cfs.
+Minimum Bypass Flows in the Sacramento River at the RBPP 3,250 cfs minimum bypass flow at all times; rate of diversion controlled by fish screen design No change Minimum Bypass Flows in the Sacramento River at the Hamilton City Pump Station 4,000 cfs minimum bypass flow at all times; rate of diversion controlled by fish screen design No change Minimum Bypass Flows in the Sacramento River at Wilkins Slough Chapter 2: In addition to the minimum bypass flows in the Sacramento River at RBPP and the Hamilton City Pump Station, a minimum bypass flow of 8,000 cfs in the Sacramento River at Wilkins Slough would be in place in April and May and 5,000 cfs during the rest of the year.
 Mitigation Measure FISH-2.1: 10,700 cfs in March through May; 5,000 cfs all other times 10,700 cfs October 1 through June 14; 5,000 cfs September (not diverting from June 15 through August 31) Fremont Weir Notch Protections No more than 1% reduction in flow over weir when spill over the weir is less than 600 cfs.
 No more than a 10% reduction in flow over weir when spills over the weir are between 600 cfs and 6,000 cfs.
 No restriction when flows over the weir are greater than 6,000 cfs.
 No longer included.
-Revised minimum bypass flows in the Sacramento River at Wilkins Slough and Bend Bridge pulse protection provide sufficient protections for Fremont Weir Notch.
+Revised minimum bypass flows in the Sacramento River at Wilkins Slough and Bend Bridge pulse protection provide protections for Fremont Weir Notch.
 South-of-Delta delivery water year-type restrictions Releases to south-of-Delta participants limited to Below Normal, Dry, and Critically Dry Water Years, based on January-December SWP contract years using the D-1641 Sacramento Valley 40-30-30 water year index Releases to south-of-Delta participants may occur in all years and would occur between July 1 and November 30.
-Sacramento River Fully Appropriated Stream Diversions allowed at any time of the year when all other diversion criteria were met.
-Diversions allowed only when the Sacramento River is not fully appropriated (September 1 through June 14).
-Excess conditions, as determined by DWR and Reclamation and defined in 2018 COA Addendum Delta must be in excess for Sites Reservoir diversions.
-No change Freeport, Net Delta Outflow Index, X2, and Delta Water Quality Operations consistent with all applicable laws, regulations, biological opinions and incidental take permits, and court orders in place at the time that diversion occurs No change
+Sacramento River Fully Appropriated Stream Diversions allowed only when the Sacramento River is not fully appropriated (September 1 through June 14).
+No change Excess conditions, as determined by DWR and Reclamation and defined in 2018 COA Addendum Delta must be in excess for Sites Reservoir diversions.
+No change Freeport, Net Delta Outflow Index, X2, and Delta Water Quality Operations consistent with all applicable laws, regulations, biological opinions and incidental take permits, No change